 Many motorists believe that because they are not being pulled over for distracted driving, they are driving responsibly.
 The National Safety Council’s (NSC) research confirms that many accident fatalities go unreported since states cannot monitor cell phone usage.
 Accountability and financial restitution are both possible with an Ohio distracted driving attorney.

-For a free legal consultation with a Dayton texting while driving accidents lawyer, call: (614) 545-3930
+For a free legal consultation with a Dayton texting while driving accident lawyer

 Distracted driving is a choice, so accidents caused by texting and driving are 100% preventable.
 The lives of those inside the car, other drivers, pedestrians, and onlookers may be in danger while someone is texting and driving.
 When this happens, the driver who was texting and driving may be legally responsible for their injuries and property damage.